rizcazahra/E-commerce-Data-Pipeline-Project/README.md

 ## Project Overview

 - **DAG**: The project includes an Apache Airflow Directed Acyclic Graph (DAG) named "retail" that defines the workflow of the data pipeline.
-- **Data Source**: The data have 6 sources: Discount_Coupon.csv, Marketing_Spend.csv, Tax_amount.xlsx, CustomersData.xlsx and Online_Sales.csv, located in the `include/dataset/` directory.
+- **Data Source**: The data have 6 sources: discount_coupon.csv, marketing_spend.csv, Tax_amount.xlsx, customer_data.csv and Online_Sales.csv, located in the `include/dataset/` directory.
 - **Data Destination**: Processed data is stored in Google BigQuery under the `online` dataset.
 - **Connections**: The project relies on a Google Cloud Storage (GCS) connection (connection ID: `gcp`) for uploading and accessing data, as well as a Google BigQuery connection (connection ID: `gcp`) for interacting with BigQuery.